samialhamad/pattiesangels/README.md

 * Sprint 7 (February 26th to March 10th): TBD - Phuc

-* Sprint 8 (March 20th to March 31st): TBD - Demyan
+* Sprint 8 (March 20th to March 31st): Created the Login function for the admins to access the back-end and be able to make changes.

 * Sprint 9 (April 1st to Aptil 14th): TBD - Raymond